Anatolian rock: Golden age of Anatolian rock and Turkish psychedelic rock (1960s-1980s)

 From 1957, Turkish radio stations played surf rock by the Tornados and the Ventures, and films with Elvis Presley and Bill Haley were shown in Turkish cinemas.
 This inspired musicians like Erkin Koray to start already in 1957 with cover versions of rock’n’roll tunes, using the new electric guitar.
 By the early 1960s, Turkish groups began to perform instrumentals, such as those by the Shadows and the Ventures.
 Although often locally popular performers, these Turkish groups were rarely recorded.
 The first original Turkish-language pop song was "Ayrılanlar İçin", released in 1964 by Timur Selçuk.
 Other singers also emerged, including Barış Manço, who first recorded in the early 1960s before later spearheading the growth of Turkish rock music in the 1970s with albums such as 2023 (1975) and become "the father of Anatolian Rock".
 At the same time, Turkish society began to undergo significant cultural changes, including the growth of multi-party democracy.

 The domestic rock music scene in Turkey expanded rapidly in the mid- and late 1960s.
 In 1963, guitarist Erkin Koray published "One September Night" (Bir Eylül Akşamı) which is regarded as the first rock'n roll song in the Turkish language and opened a new era, the Turkish psychedelic rock.
 From 1968 to about 1975, psychedelic rock became popular in Turkey, notably the work of Koray, regarded as a "hugely influential figure on the Istanbul music scene".
-The band Moğollar are credited with "changing the landscape of Turkish rock by incorporating elements of Anatolian folk music," and, after recording in France as Les Mogols, named their musical genre Anadolu Pop.
+The band Moğollar are credited with "changing the landscape of Turkish rock by incorporating elements of Anatolian folk music," and, after recording in France as Les Mogol, named their musical genre Anadolu Pop.
 Another pioneer, Fikret Kızılok, combined the style of Anadolu Pop with overtly political lyrics, and experiments with electronic music.

 Turkish musicians also regularly performed at competitive European music festivals.
 In 1964, Tülay German performed the song "Burçak Tarlası" at the Balkan Music Festival, in a bossa nova style, and became immediately popular.
 As a direct result, the newspaper Hürriyet organized a "Golden Microphone" (Altın Mikrofon) competition, to encourage the development of new songs in Turkish blending folk tunes and Western style music.
 This helped identify a new generation of musicians, including the groups Mavi Işıklar, Silüetler, and musicians Cem Karaca, Edip Akbayram, Selçuk Alagöz, and his sister Rana Alagöz.
 Finalists were awarded with an opportunity to record a 45 rpm single, and a tour across the country.
 As a result, it caused people outside the big cities to be exposed to this genre.